Supercharged Toyota 86

 A clean Edelbrock supercharged GT86

-Before you install a supercharger, it would make sense to add supporting mods to make your blown GT86 build reliable, to handle the extra power.
-For that reason, you should consider the following supporting mods:
+Before you install a supercharger, you’re going to want to add some supporting mods to make your blown GT86 build reliable.
+Some of these include:

 • Stage 1: Sports exhaust systems like the GReddy RS-Race or HKS Hi-Power Single Exit.
 Lightweight Spec or Cusco flywheel, panel air filter, and suspension upgrades like some Toyota 86 specific coilovers.
 You could also do a remap on the ECU.

-• Stage 2: 700cc or 900cc fuel injectors and fuel pump upgrade.
+• Stage 2: Bigger injectors (700cc or 900cc) and fuel pump upgrade.
 To improve the airflow in your engine, we recommend you port and polish the cylinder heads.

 • Stage 3: Upgrade the coil packs, oil cooler, and throw out bearings.
 You could also upgrade the camshaft or clutch if you have reliability issues on those parts.